learn-co-students/javascript-intro-to-functions-lab-bootcamp-prep-000/README.md

 Oh, lastly: just like `.toUpperCase()` changes any string to all uppercase in JavaScript, `.toLowerCase()` (e.g., `'HELLO'.toLowerCase()`) changesany string to all lowercase.

 Good luck!
 When you're finished, be sure to run `learn submit`!

+<p class='util--hide'>View <a href='https://learn.co/lessons/javascript-intro-to-functions-lab'>Intro to Functions Lab</a> on Learn.co and start learning to code for free.</p>